 - WHAT HAPPENS IF I HAVE A MEDICAL CONDITION OR OTHER RISK FACTOR THAT I BELIEVE WOULD MAKE A RETURN TO CAMPUS UNSAFE?

-Upon providing appropriately safe working conditions in accordance with University policies and prevailing guidance issued by public health authorities, the University will expect all faculty and staff approved to perform research in our labs to report to campus.
-It is anticipated that the vast majority of graduate students will be eager to resume “hands on” research.
+Upon providing appropriately safe working conditions in accordance with University policies and prevailing public health guidance, the University expects that all faculty and staff approved to perform research in labs will report to campus.

 - WHAT ARE THE OPTIONS FOR TRAINING AND RESEARCH ACTIVITIES THAT REQUIRE PEOPLE TO WORK TOGETHER LESS THAN SIX FEET DISTANCE APART?

 Consider approaches that reduce or eliminate the requirement to bring individuals within six feet of each other for long periods of time.
 Training new lab members should incorporate social distancing to minimize close contact when possible.
 For example, some training can take place via video conferencing, or via videos made by more experienced lab members.
 Lab members are encouraged to think of solutions to training challenges.

 When planning activities that normally involve two or more people, remember that the safety of the operation shouldn’t be compromised by the application of social distancing guidelines.
 If necessary, consult with EHS to identify a solution to a specific challenge.

 See Building Guidance in the Plan for the Phased Resumption of On-Campus Research for more information.